5 good reasons to invest nowInvesting knowledge

 Before the digital age, investing was a lot more difficult.
 There were lots of middlemen, high fees and the markets were only available to a small group of people.
 Even access to business news was tedious.

-Today, neo brokers like BUX offer platforms that simplify the investing process and cut out brokerage fees and other commissions that eat into your profits.
+Today, neo brokers like BUX offer platforms that simplify the investing process and cut out brokerage fees and other commissions (external fees and external implied fees might apply) that eat into your profits.
 Indeed, the fees involved in traditional investing can hamper investors on a smaller budget, whose costs end up higher than their profits.

 Now you can invest with almost any amount.
 It’s all about knowing what you’re doing and deciding how much risk to take.